activeloopai/deeplake/docs/source/working_with_images.md

 Now, let's just collect all the filenames corresponding to cat images and append them to one common DataFrame.

+*Note: There are various ways of uploading datasets to Hub.
+However, we will use a DataFrame for this example.*

 ```py
 images_df = pd.DataFrame()
 root_dir = '/content/train/'